Josephson's effect in the Schwarzschild background: Relativistic kinematics of superflow in static spacetimes

 It is convenient to relate proper-time evolution in the local rest frame to measurements made by static observers.
 The latter have four-velocity $U^\mu=n^\mu=\xi^\mu/\alpha$, proper time $d\tau_{\rm stat}=\alpha dt$, and scalar electric potential $\Phi \equiv -U^\mu A_\mu$.
 When the banks are at rest with respect to the static frame, we may take $u^\mu=U^\mu$ within each bank up to small superflow corrections that enter only at higher order in gradients.
 In that quasi-static limit, the invariant Josephson relation becomes \cite{Son:2000ht,Gourgoulhon:2012ffd}

 Equation \eqref{2.3} is the proper-to-asymptotic dictionary for phase evolution in a static geometry.
 Its content is that the Killing-time rate of the condensate phase is the redshifted electrochemical potential measured in the local rest frame.
-Our use of the lapse–normal split and hypersurface fluxes follows standard \(3{+}1\) treatments \cite{Gourgoulhon:2012ffd,Thorne_1982,Poisson:2009pwt}.
-The equilibrium redshift of intensive variables (electrochemical potential/temperature) is the Tolman–Ehrenfest law in GR thermodynamics \cite{Tolman:1930zza,Lima:2019brf,Wald:1999vt}.
+Our use of the lapse-normal split and hypersurface fluxes follows standard \(3{+}1\) treatments \cite{Gourgoulhon:2012ffd,Thorne_1982,Poisson:2009pwt}.
+The equilibrium redshift of intensive variables (electrochemical potential/temperature) is the Tolman-Ehrenfest law in GR thermodynamics \cite{Tolman:1930zza,Lima:2019brf,Wald:1999vt}.
 For the condensate, the covariant Josephson relation is consistent with relativistic hydrodynamics of a broken \(U(1)\) \cite{Son:2000ht}.